stoyan-shopov/troll/Readme.md

 - only the C language is supported for source-level debugging
 - only the *blackmagic* and *blackstrike* hardware debug probes are supported

-### History and motivation

-I am working with embedded systems, it just happened to be so.
-In embedded systems, the predominant language used is *C*.
-I have mostly worked with *ARM* systems, *ARM7TDMI-S* a long time ago, and currently *Cortex-M*.
-I am used to working on a lower level than most of my colleagues are accustomed to.
-I mostly use *vim* and *make* instead of some integrated development environment.
-I mainly use the *gcc* compiler, and do my debugging in command-line *gdb*.
-This is a very fast and convenient work flow for me.
-Years ago, I used *j-link* clones with *gdb*.
-I did give *OpenOCD* a try once, then after a week of hunting witches I found that *OpenOCD* misprogrammed the chips I was using, I used a *wiggler* clone.
-I gave up in disgust, and never bothered to look at *OpenOCD* again, maybe things are better now.
-Anyway, I felt it is a shame that no one had created an affordable, easy to build, modify and use hardware debug probe for *ARM* targets, I alredy knew that all the information to do so is publicly available directly from *ARM*.
-My first attempts were with a parallel port *wiggler* targeting an *ARM7TDMI-S* *LPC* chip, I intended this as a proof-of-concept system, and to then make some more convenient to use custom board.
-Some things happened back then and I halted work on this project for a couple of years.
-When I decided to resume work on the project, there were already available demonstration boards from various manufacturers, I purchased some *ST* demonstration board with an embedded *st-link* system, and used it as a development board to reprogram the *st-link* chip itself.
-I already had working serial-wire-debug (*SWD*) code for accessing the target, and an embedded gdb server, but I enumerated over usb as a custom usb device, and for that reason I needed a small proxy program to make connection from *gdb* to the debug probe possible.
-This was very inconvenient.
-Around that time I discovered the excellent *blackmagic* probe.

-The *troll* is my third attempt to write an *ELF/DWARF* debugger for *ARM* targets.
-My first attempt (more than 10 years ago) was a system I named the *gear*, I wrote it purely in *C*, it targeted *ARM7TDMI* systems, and the only hardware probe I had back then was a parallel port *wiggler* clone from *Olimex*.
-I failed at this attempt.
-My second attempt was some 4 years ago, I named it the *trollgear*, I coded it in *C++* this time, with some parts taken from the first system, the *gear*.
-At that time, *st-link* fitted boards were already abundant, I had some *stm32f103* based board, I read the *ARM ADIv5* documents, and successfully reprogrammed the board with firmware I wrote to access *ARM Cortex-M* chips over the serial-wire-debug (*SWD*) protocol.
-That worked, but was inconvenient to use, mainly because I used a custom usb-class device, for which I used the *WinUsb* library.
-My memory does not serve me too well aready, but it must have been about that time that I discovered the *blackmagic* project, and the *libopencm3* library.
-About that time, I made a simple board with an *stm32f103rb* chip, which I named the *vortex*, or *vx* for short - a hardware debug probe for *Cortex* systems.
-I used a stock *gdbserver* template from the *gdb* source-code base for a driver, and adopted a *cdc-acm* usb interface in the spirit of the *blackmagic* as a means of interfacing with a usb host.
-I worked intermittenlty on the *blackstrike* for a couple more years before deciding to give up this project, and instead use the *blackmagic* firmware, customized for my board.

-The principal differences between the *blackmagic* and *blackstrike* firmwares, at the time I abandoned the *blackstrike* project, were these:
-- the *blackstrike* only supported *SWD* for target access, I never envisioned adding *JTAG* support

-- the *blackstrike* board was a bit more general purpose; it had an *Olimex* *UEXT* connector for making connection to test various devices; for that reason, the *blackstrike* did not operate solely as a debug probe, but also as a more general purpose board for doing simple tests and providing control over the microcotroller pins;
-this other mode of operation launched an embedded *FORTH* system which then used the usb *cdc-acm* endpoints for user interaction

-- the *blackstrike* also had a 16 Mb flash memory onboard, and actually operated as a usb *cdc-acm/msc* composite device; the flash was accessible from the firmware by means of the Chan's FatFs in read-only mode; It was used for conveniently holding *FORTH* source code files when hacking on something with *FORTH*

-- the target flash programming algorithms were not in the main firmware, but instead resided in files in the external flash memory; a main file in *FORTH* was executed on startup in order to detect the target, and then compile the appropriate file supplying the *FORTH* flash accessing words for the concrete target; I am not sure this is a good idea at all, but wanted to test it, I only worked with two *ST* chips, though, so I have no idea if this is a good idea in the long run; this was very convenient when first writing a flash access algorithm for an unsupported target, but then it really makes more sense to put the algorithm in the firmware, and forget about it altogether

-Why write a source-level debugger from scratch instead of use some *gdb* frontend and adjust it to one's specific needs?
-Remember, that the *troll* actually attempts to be a very specialized, limited debugger.
-It turns out that, with the specific goals that the *troll* attempts to achieve, it is easier to write a debugger from scratch, instead of attempting to modify some *gdb* frontend or *gdb* itself.
-I will attempt to explain and show why I believe this is so.

 ### How source-level debuggers work

 When a compiler generates an object file from a source code file,